kamikazebr/honeyswap-subgraph-era/README.md

-# Swapr Subgraph
+# Honeyswap Subgraph

-[Swapr](https://swapr.eth.limo) is a decentralized protocol for automated token exchange on Ethereum.
+[Honeyswap](https://honeyswap.1hive.eth.limo) is a decentralized protocol for automated token exchange on Ethereum.

-This subgraph dynamically tracks any pair created by the swapr factory.
-It tracks the current state of Swapr contracts, and contains derived stats for things like historical data and USD prices.
+This subgraph dynamically tracks any pair created by the honeyswap factory.
+It tracks the current state of Honeyswap contracts, and contains derived stats for things like historical data and USD prices.

 - aggregated data across pairs and tokens,
 - data on individual pairs and tokens,
 - data on transactions
 - data on liquidity providers
-- historical data on Swapr, pairs or tokens, aggregated by day
+- historical data on Honeyswap, pairs or tokens, aggregated by day

 ## Running Locally